aswzen/MonoLead/README.md

 ## Installation

-* Download PIP and extract
+* Download MonoLead and extract
-* Navigate to `application/config/config.php` and fill in your `base_url`
+* Navigate to `http://localhost/monolead/install` and follow the instruction
-* You are ready to rock!
-Point your browser to your `base_url` and hopefully see a welcome message.
+* MonoLead ready to use.

 ## Documentation

-Visit [http://gilbitron.github.com/PIP](http://gilbitron.github.com/PIP/) to see the documentation.
+Visit [August's Website](asw.web.id) to see the documentation.

 ## License

-PIP is released under the MIT license.
+MonoLead is released under the GPL license.

-Want to say thanks?
-[Consider tipping me](https://www.gittip.com/gilbitron).